tldr-pages/tldr/pages/common/minikube.md

 # minikube

-> Run Kubernetes on your local machine for free.
+> Tool to run Kubernetes locally.

 - Start the cluster:

 `minikube start`

-- View the cluster details:

-`kubectl cluster-info`

-- View the nodes in the cluster:
+- Get the IP address of the cluster:

-`kubectl get nodes`
+`minikube ip`

 - Acess a service exposed via a node port: